Age ain't nothing but a number.

-What does it mean to be a good mother?
+What does it mean to be a good mom?
 Can older women do the job as well as younger ones?
-The answer, at least according to one new study, is a resounding "yes."
+The answer, at least according to one study, is a resounding "yes."

 Researchers at the Annual Meeting of the American Society for Reproductive Medicine presented a study showing that while women of advanced maternal age were at greater risk for obstetrical complications, once they became mothers they were just as capable of being good parents as younger women.